rajbos/rajbos.github.io/_posts/2018-10-20-SonarQube-setup.md

 `d:sonar.css.file.suffixes=.foo` or do that globally for your entire SonarQube server via the settings on the CSS analysis there (which would be easier if you have multiple projects with this issue).

 # Update (05-01-2019) Run it in an Azure App Service!
 [Nathan Vanderby](https://www.linkedin.com/in/nathan-vanderby-92a19814/), a Premier Field Engineer from Microsoft, has created an ARM template to run the SonarQube installation behind an Azure App Service with an Java host.
 This saves you a lot of steps mentioned above!
+You can find the scripts for it on[GitHub](https://github.com/vanderby/SonarQube-AzureAppService).

 Several benefits you get this way:
 * You don't have to manage a Virtual Machine anymore.